Why Mango is our National fruit

 Which is Our National Bird

-The Indian Peacock is our National Bird, also called (Pavo cristatus, Indian peafowl, or peafowl).
-Bank's shape of feathers means fan-shaped crest of feathers with beautiful color and cheerful, a medium-size or swan sized bird with a long slender neck and a white patch under the eye.
+Bank's shape of feathers means fan-shaped crest of feathers with beautiful color and cheerful, a medium-sized or swan-sized bird with a long slender neck and a white patch under the eye.

 Peacocks are found in most Mango Orchards or Aamrai.
 If you want to see Peacock, you will keep visiting Mango Orchards in the early mornings.